thepeopleseason/planechase/README.md

 Contact
 -------

-Please direct any questions, feature requests, etc. to [@thepeopleseason](https://twitter.com/thepeopleseason) on Twitter.
+Please direct any questions, feature requests, etc. to the github repository or to [@thepeopleseason](https://twitter.com/thepeopleseason) on Twitter.